Knightmore/KMCore/README.md

 Includes things like
 - FC Chest sorting
 - Auto Re-/Login
-- A4N Undersync farm/mass exchange (together with *I Traded That* and mostly for stockpiling Ceruleum Tanks.
-See *Voyager*)
+- A4N Undersync farm/mass exchange (*SE banned some A4N botters recently.
+So nothing that should really be published.*)
 - Configuration of all modules per character or accountwide.